 Selma Carvalho is a British-Indian writer and columnist.
 She is the author of three non-fiction books documenting the Goan presence in colonial East Africa.
 Between 2011 – 2014, she led the Oral Histories of British-Goans project funded by the Heritage Lottery Fund, UK, and curated the first-ever East African Goan exhibition at the Nehru Centre London.
-Her fiction has been published by Muse India, Bangalore Review, Bombay Review, Jaggery Southasian Literary Journal, Out of Print, Litro UK and Almond Press UK.
-Her short story contest listings are Almond Press UK 2015, (shortlisted and the story anthologised); Exeter Writers prize UK 2014/15 (longlisted); TSS quarterly UK 2016 (longlisted); DNA-Out of Print India 2016 (finalist); Strands International Short Story Prize 2017 and Brilliant Flash Fiction contest 2017.
+Her fiction has been published by Indian and British literary journals.
+Her story 'Home' won third place in the (pan-Asia) New Asian Writing Prize 2017.
+And her short stories have been long/shortlisted by Almond Press UK 2015; Exeter Writers prize UK 2015 and again in 2017 ; TSS Quarterly UK 2016; and DNA-Out of Print India 2016 (finalist); Strands International Short Story Prize 2017 and Brilliant Flash Fiction contest 2017.
 She was featured alongside prominent British-Indian writers in the India issue of Litro UK, edited by Shashi Tharoor.
 She is selected among the 22 British short story writers to be published by TSS Publishing UK in 2017/18.
 She has been regionally and nationally published in O Heraldo, Times of India, DNA, Himal Southasian, Saffronart and the African.
 For many years, she wrote for the review section of the O Heraldo.
 Currently, she is a regular columnist with The Goan.
 She lives in London with her husband and daughter.
 For more information: http://selmacarvalho.squarespace.com/about-the-author/